Speak to an Advisor +91 98290 17524

 RERA applicabilityYes — full RERA project registrationPartial — entity structure may sit outside RERA

-Sale-leaseback is the better fit if you want income certainty above all else.
+Sale-leaseback wins when you want income certainty, cleaner legal title, and an easier exit.
+It is the better fit if you want income certainty above all else.
 The rent is locked in by contract — your quarterly cheque arrives whether the hotel is full or empty.
 For investors replacing fixed-deposit income or building a retirement passive income stream, this predictability is the defining advantage.

 It is also better if you want cleaner legal title.
 A registered sale deed is the same instrument as residential real estate ownership.
 There is no entity overlay, no SPV partners, no joint decision-making — the unit is yours.